6 Smart Ways to Grow Your Keyword Lists With Microsoft Advertising Intelligence Tools

 6 ways to use Microsoft Advertising Intelligence tools to get new keyword ideas

 As mentioned, the Microsoft Advertising Intelligence tool is a free offering available within the Microsoft Office Excel interface that can be used to find keyword ideas for any ad—Microsoft or Google.
-Below are my favorite aspects of the tool and how I use them to improve my keyword discovery for better ads and ad performance.
+Below are my favorite ways to use this PPC strategy for keyword discovery (and better ads and ad performance).

 1. Keyword suggestions